zhukov/webogram/README.md

 #### Running as Chrome Packaged App

-It is possible to run this application in Chrome browser as a packaged app.
-In order to do this, open this URL in Chrome: `chrome://extensions/`, then tick "Developer mode" and press "Load unpacked extension...".
+To run this application in Google Chrome browser as a packaged app, open this URL in Chrome: `chrome://extensions/`, then tick "Developer mode" and press "Load unpacked extension...".
 Select the downloaded `app` folder and Webogram application should appear in the list.

-You can also download this application from Chrome Web Store: [chrome.google.com/webstore/detail/telegram-unofficial/clhhggbfdinjmjhajaheehoeibfljjno](https://chrome.google.com/webstore/detail/telegram-unofficial/clhhggbfdinjmjhajaheehoeibfljjno).
-This is more secure way to use app than plain HTTP in web, because sources are downloaded only once and via HTTPS.
+#### Running as Firefox OS App

+To run this application in Firefox as a packaged app, open "Menu" -> "Developer" -> "WebIDE" (or use `Shift + F8` shortcut).
+Choose "Open packaged app" from Project menu and select `app` folder.

 ### Third party libraries